 Nevertheless, we may continue to dream big.
 And this is why we want to present to you the most impressive wooden buildings of the present and future as we did in previous years.
 The Sara Kulturhus, Sweden’s tallest wooden building, was completed in 2021.
 From there, our journey takes us to Rotterdam, where the 140-meter-high Tree House is planned, and on to Berlin in the year 2026.
 In a few years, the Woho, a 98-meter-tall giant, is going to overlook the metropolis.

-|Kulturhus||Skellefteå/SE||19||76 m||under construction||White Arkitekter|
+|Kulturhus||Skellefteå/SE||19||76 m||completed||White Arkitekter|